 Economic Development and Diversification (Section 54.222 Texas Education Code – The non-resident portion of tuition is waived.
 The student is responsible for payment of resident tuition.
 Waivers are granted to a limited number of students.
 This waiver is available for nonresident and domiciled international students whose families transferred to Texas as a part of the State’s Economic Development and Diversification Plan.
 Applications for this waiver can be found online at college for all texans.

 Children of Professional Nurse Faculty and Staff Members (Section 54.355 Texas Education Code) -Tuition only is exempted.
 The student must be a Texas resident under 25 years of age.
-The faculty or staff member must be a registered nurse and must be employed or under contract at the School of Nursing during all or part of the academic term for which the exemption is sought.
+The faculty or staff member must be a registered nurse and must be employed or under contract at a Professional Nursing Program during all or part of the academic term for which the exemption is sought.
 Children of part-time faculty and staff members receive an exemption equivalent to the parent’s percentage of employment.
 Eligibility ends when the student has received an exemption for 10 semesters/summer sessions at any institution(s) or has received a baccalaureate degree.